dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

    ![Blue Summary](images/blue_summary_adb.png)

-   * Action Requireds reduced from 10 to 5 (1 on Source Database + 4 on Target Database)
+   * Action Requireds reduced now to just 5 (1 on Source Database + 4 on Target Database)
    * The checks that will need a closer attention are:
      + "User Defined Objects in SYS" (Action Required)
      + "Role Privileges" (Action Required)